Homemade Strawberry Shortcake with Sweet Biscuits an Old-Fashioned Crowd-Pleasing Dessert with Classic Style...

 To make Homemade Whipped Cream

-- Using a or stand mixer with a whisk attachment, beat the heavy cream, sugar, and vanilla on medium-high speed until soft-medium peaks form, about three minutes.
+- Using a hand mixer or stand mixer with a whisk attachment, beat the heavy cream, sugar, and vanilla on medium-high speed until soft-medium peaks form, about three minutes.

 - Cut the cooled biscuits in half, buttering each half with real butter.
 Begin the layering with the bottom half of the biscuit, add a layer of strawberries with juice, some whipped cream, then the top half of the biscuit, add a few more berries, another dollop of whipped cream and finish with a strawberry on top.
 Enjoy!